ooples/pine_script_docs/source/language/Time_series.rst

 Time series are not a form or a type; they are the fundamental structure Pine uses to store the successive values of a variable over time, where each value is tethered to a point in time.
 Since charts are composed of bars, each representing a particular point in time, time series are the ideal data structure to work with values that may change with time.

-The concept of time series is intimately linked to Pine's :ref:`execution model <PageExecutionModel>` and :ref:`type system <PageTypeSystem>`.
+The notion of time series is intimately linked to Pine's :ref:`execution model <PageExecutionModel>` and :ref:`type system <PageTypeSystem>` concepts.
 Understanding all three is key to making the most of the power of Pine.

-Take the built-in `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ variable, which contains the "open" price of each bar in the dataset.
+Take the built-in `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ variable, which contains the "open" price of each bar in the dataset, the *dataset* being all the bars on any given chart.
 If your script is running on a 5min chart, then each value in the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ time series is the "open" price of the consecutive 5min chart bars.
 When your script refers to `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__,